brianpipa/jsymphonic/README.md

 # Jsymphonic Revival

 Note that I am not the orignal author.
 Jsymphonic was/is located at https://sourceforge.net/projects/symphonic/ and it appears the original author, nicolas_cardoso, abandoned it.
-This is just moving the code to github and changing a couple things so it will work on modern JVMs and converting the build so it's more modern (I changed it to Maven).
-I did not change any of the functionality, so this should just work as before.
+This repository is just me moving the code to github and changing a couple things so it will work on modern JVMs and converting the build so it's more modern (I changed it to build with Maven).
+I did not change any of the functionality, so this should work exactly as before.
 I tried it on linux and it works.
+If anyone tries it on Windows or mac, please let me know.

 ## Running Jsymphonic
 Download the latest jar from https://github.com/brianpipa/jsymphonic/releases/ and then you need to run it.
 Depending on your OS, and what you have configured, the way to do this may vary.
 See https://brianpipa.github.io/jsymphonic for full run instructions